-England and the mid-Atlantic region).
+The prescribed regulatory alternative for the Mississippi, Central, and Pacific Flyways is based on the status of mallard populations that contribute primarily to each Flyway.
 In the Central and Mississippi Flyways, we set hunting regulations based on the status and dynamics of mid-continent mallards.
 Mid-continent mallards are those breeding in central North America (Federal survey strata 13-18, 20-50, and 75-77, and State surveys in Minnesota, Wisconsin, and Michigan).
 In the Pacific Flyway, we set hunting regulations based on the status and dynamics of western mallards.
-Western mallards are those breeding in Alaska and the northern Yukon Territory (as based on Federal surveys in strata 1-12), and in British Columbia, Washington, Oregon, and California (as based on Canadian Wildlife Service and State-conducted surveys).
+Western mallards are those breeding in Alaska and the northern Yukon Territory (as based on Federal surveys in strata 1-12), and in California, Oregon, Washington, and British Columbia (as based on State- or Province-conducted surveys).

-For the 2017-18 season, we recommend continuing to use independent optimization to determine the optimal regulatory choice for each mallard stock.
-This means that we would develop regulations for eastern mallards, mid-continent mallards, and western mallards independently, based upon the breeding stock that contributes primarily to each Flyway.
-We detailed implementation of this AHM decision framework for western and midcontinent mallards in the July 24, 2008, Federal Register (73 FR 43290) and for eastern mallards in the July 20, 2012, Federal Register (77 FR 42920).
-We further documented how adjustments were made to these decision frameworks in order to be compatible with the new regulatory schedule (https:// www.fws.gov/migratorybirds/pdf/ management/AHM/ SEIS&AHMReportFinal.pdf).
+For the 2019-20 season, we will continue to use independent optimization to determine the optimal regulatory choice for each mallard stock.
+This means that we would develop regulations for mid-continent mallards and western mallards independently, based upon the breeding stock that contributes primarily to each Flyway.
+We detailed implementation of this AHM decision framework for western and mid-continent mallards in the July 24, 2008, Federal Register (73 FR